andresfzuniga/andresfzuniga.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a PhD candidate in mathematics at the University of Florida.
-I'm broadly interested in differential geometry and algebraic topology, but my current research focuses revolves around using techniques from Riemannian geometry to solve optimization problems.
+I'm broadly interested in differential geometry and algebraic topology, but my current research revolves around using techniques from Riemannian geometry to solve optimization problems.
 In particular, I'm working on a better understanding of geodesic convexity on manifolds in order to improve algorithms relevant to statistics, medicine, machine learning, and more.